letsencrypt/cp-cps/CP-CPS.md

 ### 9.1.3 Revocation or status information access fees

-ISRG does not charge any fees for certificate revocation or for checking the validity status of an issued certificate using a CRL or OSCP.
+ISRG does not charge fees for certificate revocation or status information.

 ### 9.1.4 Fees for other services